gl-inet/docs3.x/README.md

 Please view the docs online at https://docs.gl-inet.com/

+## Guide

+Each page use markdown, please check out this basic syntax of markdown [here](https://www.markdownguide.org/basic-syntax/).

+If you wanna a link to open in new tab, add `{target="_blank}` at the end of link block.

+If the size of image is too big, please use the PhotoSwipe, check out [here](#about-plugin-photoswipe).

 ## About plugin PhotoSwipe

 Using the v4 version, v5 version looks better, but need to load js module.
 Don't know how to work it out in mkdocs.